On the extended Whittaker category

 \renc{\Wh}{\CW{h}} \renc{\extwhit}{\Wh(G,\ext)}

 \nc{\WhRan}{\Wh^{\Ran}}

 In this paper, we wish to provide a geometric analog of the story narrated above, and especially of Theorem \ref{thm:GLn-functiontheory}.

 More specifically, we will first define a DG category $\Wh(G,\ext)$ (respectively, $\Wh(G,P)$) by directly translating Definition \ref{defn:extWhit-functions} (respectively, formula (\ref{eqn:wh(G,P)-at-privileged char})).
 This is the subject of Section \ref{SEC:ExtWhit}.
+Before getting there, we need to discuss three pieces of algebro-geometric technology.

-Due to the presence of $\NA$, these definitions involve the theory of $\fD$-modules on infinite dimensional schemes, recalled (amongst other background material) in Section \ref{SEC:background}.
+The first is the theory of $\fD$-modules on ind-schemes or pro-finite type.
+This is necessary due to the presence of $N(\AA)$.
+The relevant aspects of the theory are recalled (amongst other background material) in Section \ref{SEC:background}.

+The second ingredient is the theory of prestacks parametrizing generically-defined structures.
+This is discussed in Section \ref{SEC:unital} and it is needed to treat the geometrizations of, e.g., $N(K), \ch, G(\AA)/G(\OO)$.

-In Section \ref{SEC:FT}, we develop the theory of the Fourier-Deligne transform for meromorphic jets into a vector group.
+The third ingredient, treated in Section \ref{SEC:FT}, is the theory of the Fourier-Deligne transform for meromorphic jets into a vector group, that is, the geometrization of $V(\AA)$.
 This is enough to prove, \textit{ante litteram}, our main theorem for $G=GL_2$ and $G=PGL_2$.

-The way $\Wh(G,\ext)$ is assembled out of the $\Wh(G,P)$'s is more subtle than in the function theoretic case - it is an instance of \emph{gluing}, or \emph{recollement}, of DG categories - and it is relegated to a subsequent publication, \cite{Be2}.
-There, we shall prove that $\Wh(G,\ext)$ is equivalent to the \emph{lax limit} of the $\Wh(G,P)$'s along some specific functors.
-More precisely:
+The way $\Wh(G,\ext)$ is assembled out of the $\Wh(G,P)$'s is more subtle than in the function theoretic case: it is an instance of \emph{gluing}, or \emph{recollement}, of DG categories.
+In technical terms, $\Wh(G,\ext)$ is equivalent to the \emph{lax limit} of the $\Wh(G,P)$'s along some specific functors.
+More precisely (see \cite{Outline} for details):